Real Club España

-Real Club España, A.C., simply known as Real España or Club España, is a Mexican sports club based in Mexico City.
-The club hosted a large variety of sports and other activities such as aerobics, basque pelota, billiards, canoeing, climbing wall, football, gymnastics, jai alai, mountaineering, paddle tennis, paleta frontón, rowing, Spanish dances, squash, swimming, tennis, volleyball, weightlifting.
+Real Club España, A.C., simply known as Real España or Club España, is a Mexican sports club located in Mexico City.
+The club hosted a large variety of sports and other activities such as aerobics, basque pelota, billiards, canoeing, climbing wall, football, gymnastics, jai alai, mountaineering, paddle tennis, paleta frontón, rowing, Spanish dances, squash, swimming, tennis, volleyball and weightlifting.
 The football club was founded in 1912 under the name España Foot-Ball Club and changed its name to Real Club España in 1920.

 The club was mostly known for its football team that played in the amateur leagues, starting in the Liga Mexicana de Football Amateur Association (1912–1920) and later in the Campeonato de Primera Fuerza/Liga Mayor (1922–1943).

 The football team also participated in the top professional division of Mexican football from 1943 until its withdrawal and subsequent disaffiliation in 1950.
-During the amateur era of Mexican football, Real España was one of the most popular teams and the most successful team of that period, winning 13 amateur league titles (5 Liga Mexicana de Football Amateur Association titles, 6 Campeonato de Primera Fuerza/Liga Mayor titles and two Liga Nacional titles) and also won 7 cup amateur tournaments (4 Copa Tower titles and 3 Copa Eliminatoria titles).
+During the amateur era of Mexican football, Real España was one of the most popular and most successful teams, winning 13 amateur league titles (5 Liga Mexicana de Football Amateur Association titles, 6 Campeonato de Primera Fuerza/Liga Mayor titles and two Liga Nacional titles) and also won 7 cup amateur tournaments (4 Copa Tower titles and 3 Copa Eliminatoria titles).
 The club won 4 titles in the professional era of Mexican football, which were one Liga Mayor (1944–45), one Copa México (1943–44) and two Campeón de Campeones (1944 and 1945).

 History

 Beginnings

 The España team that won the 1915–16 league title.

-España FC was founded on March 20, 1912, product of a separation of the previous club "México FC" which had been founded on 1910 by Alfredo B. Cuellar, Jorge Gómez de Parada and Alberto Montaña.
-With the initial purpose of playing football, the dream of a handful of young Spanish emigrants who, longing for their distant homeland, formed what would later become the glorious football team "España FC".
+España F.C. was founded on March 20, 1912 in Mexico City, product of a separation of the previous club "México F.C." which had been founded on 1910 by Alfredo B. Cuellar, Jorge Gómez de Parada and Alberto Montaña.
+With the initial purpose of playing football, the dream of a handful of young Spanish immigrants who, longing for their distant homeland, formed what would later become the glorious football team "España FC".
 Later in 1920, the work of rapprochement and unity that España FC began to exercise within the Hispanic community resulted in the fact that, through the mediation of Don Antonio de Zayas, Duke of Amalfi, Minister of Spain in Mexico, His Majesty Don Alfonso XIII, saw fit to grant our Institution the Title of Royal, calling itself from that date Real Club España.